Weston, Toronto: History

-The town of Weston grew, and over the 19th century became an important industrial centre for the Toronto area.
+The town of Weston grew; over the 19th, it century became an important industrial centre for the Toronto area.
 The symbol adopted for the town, an outline of an old-fashioned bicycle, was based on this history of manufacturing and especially the old CCM bicycle factory on Lawrence Avenue just east of Weston Road.
 Models of bicycles now hang from the streetlights along Weston Road.

 Weston was incorporated as a village in 1881, and then as a town in 1914.
 In 1914, the town also saw the opening of Weston Public Library, a Carnegie library.
 This building is now recognized with heritage status.

 In October 1954, Hurricane Hazel flooded the Humber River valley, causing death and destruction of property.
+The section of Raymore Drive adjacent to the river was washed away, as was the Lawrence Avenue bridge.
 In response, low-lying areas in the Humber River valley were converted to parkland and property zoning standards were changed across Ontario to avoid building encroachment on floodplains.
 There is a memorial in the south end of Lions Park near a pedestrian bridge which incorporates the original footing of a bridge that once crossed the Humber.
 The other footing of the bridge is the square chunk of concrete that is in the middle of the river nearby.

 In 1967, it became part of the Borough (later City) of York.
 In 1998, York was in turn amalgamated with the five other members of Metropolitan Toronto, (Toronto, Etobicoke, North York, East York, and Scarborough) in the new "megacity" of Toronto.
 Vocal lobbying at the time allowed Weston to retain many street names which are exact duplicates of downtown streets, including Church Street, King Street and John Street.

+On April 26, 2013, a fire was accidentally started at 2304 Weston Road, due to tar during roof construction.